Oligohydramnios (Low Amniotic Fluid)

 What Is Amniotic Fluid?

-Amniotic fluid is a clear liquid located in the amniotic sac.
-It surrounds and protects the baby during pregnancy.
+The fluid located in the amniotic sac – the amniotic fluid – provides nutrients to the developing fetus that help it mature, grow, and maintain a consistent body temperature.
+Amniotic fluid also provides a cushion around the baby and umbilical cord to prevent the cord compression and decreasing oxygen to the baby.
+Therefore, a decrease in amniotic fluid volume is a serious health risk.
 At the earliest stage of development, amniotic fluid consists mainly of water.
 At approximately 20 weeks, the baby’s urine becomes the primary substance.
 The baby breathes in and swallows amniotic fluid; this fluid aids in nutrition, growth, lung maturation, and temperature maintenance.
 The volume of amniotic fluid increases as the pregnancy progresses and reaches its peak at about 34 weeks.

 What Is Oligohydramnios?